-Katherine Johnson (born 1918) is an African-American mathematician.
+Katherine Johnson (1918 – 2020) was an African-American mathematician.
 While working at NASA, Johnson calculated the orbits taken by American astronauts – including Alan Shepard, the first American in space, the Apollo Moon landing program, and even the Space Shuttle.

 Her extraordinary ability to calculate orbital trajectories, launch windows and emergency return paths was widely known.
 Even after the arrival of computers, astronaut John Glenn asked her to personally re-check the electronic results.

 In 2015, Johnson received the Presidential Medal of Freedom.

 Edward Lorenz (1917 – 2008) was an American mathematician and meteorologist.
 He pioneered chaos theory, discovered strange attractors, and coined the term “butterfly effect”.

 Paul Erdős (1913 – 1996) was one of the most productive mathematicians in history.
-Born in Hungarian, he solved countless problems in graph theory, number theory, combinatorics, analysis, probability, and other parts of mathematics.
+Born in Hungary, he solved countless problems in graph theory, number theory, combinatorics, analysis, probability, and other parts of mathematics.